-New student orientation is the intentional process of assisting first-year and transfer students and their families in making a successful transition to the academic and cultural environment of Calvin College.
+New student orientation is the intentional process of assisting first-year and transfer students and their families in making a successful transition to the academic and cultural environment of Calvin University.
 Within this, we have three student leadership opportunities:

 - Each spring, our office hires seven orientation interns to serve in the orientation process.
 The orientation interns play an integral role in this endeavor by planning and executing summer and fall orientation programs; recruiting, selecting, training, and leading a staff of other orientation leaders; supporting Calvin’s mission in day-to-day contact with new students and their parents; and participating in appropriate evaluation of Calvin’s orientation programs.